Last Updated on May 20, 2022 by Grow with Bovees

-If there are weeds located throughout a flower or vegetable garden, we recommend applying the vinegar with a paintbrush so that you can control exactly where the vinegar solution is applied.
+If there are weeds or grass located in a vegetable garden or flower bed, we recommend applying the vinegar with a paintbrush so that you can control exactly where the vinegar solution is applied.

 You can continue to treat the weeds with vinegar for the next few days to make sure the weed has completely died.
-It is best to apply vinegar to weeds on sunny days so that the vinegar can cause a reaction on the weeds to dry it out and dehydrate them.
+It is best to apply vinegar to weeds on sunny days so that the vinegar can cause a reaction on the weeds to dry them out and dehydrate them.

 The combination of sun and acidic vinegar is what makes using vinegar to kill weeds so effective.

 Vinegar doesn’t last long at all once it reaches the soil.
 It rapidly neutralizes, and loses its acidity.

 How Long After Spraying Vinegar Can You Plant?